open-contracting-extensions/ocds_selectionCriteria_extension/README.md

 ### 2023-04-05

-* Add the `forReduction` and `numbers` fields to `SelectionCriterion`.
+* Add `forReduction` and `numbers` fields to `SelectionCriterion`.
 The `numbers` field reuses the `CriterionNumber` definition from the [Award criteria breakdown](https://extensions.open-contracting.org/en/extensions/awardCriteria/master/) extension.

 ### 2020-07-13